vectara/vectara-docs/www/docs/api-reference/api-keys/list-api-keys.md

 ## List the API Keys from the API Playground

-Check out our [interactive API Playground](/docs/rest-api/list-api-keys) that lets you experiment with this REST endpoint to list API keys in your account.
+Check out our [interactive API Playground](/docs/rest-api/list-api-keys) that lets you experiment with this REST endpoint to list API keys in an account.

 ### Request Headers